normmcgarry/gulp-hook-standards-scaffold/README.md

 # Getting started

-This scaffold has three global dependencies: Node, Gulp, and Bower.
+This scaffold has two global dependencies: Node and Gulp.
 To install Node, find the installer here:

 * [Node](https://nodejs.org/)